 Legal separation in Arizona is not the same as divorce and understandably is one of those family law topics people sometimes find confusing.
 Actually, it really is quite simple.
-The result of legal separation in Arizona is essentially the same as with divorce, but for one very important thing – the parties cannot marry other people because they are still married to each other.
+The result of legal separation in Arizona is essentially the same as divorce, but for one very important thing – the parties cannot marry other people because they are still married to each other.
 And as with a divorce, sometimes it can get complicated and that’s where a legal separation attorney can help.

-Spouses may participate in mediation to resolve issues, including the terms of their parenting plan.
+Spouses filing for legal separation may participate in mediation to resolve issues, including the terms of their parenting plan.
 Legal decision-making and parenting time must be determined, often after a child custody evaluation.
 Child support is calculated using the Arizona Child Support Guidelines.
 Spousal maintenance may be awarded to support the economically dependent party.
 Community assets and debts are divided (discussed below).
 But the marriage is not dissolved.

 A quick note about legal expenses.
 Because essentially the same family court proceedings take place with both divorce and legal separation, expect the cost to be comparable as well.
 Take a look at our money-saving tips for Arizona divorce and for hiring a lawyer; they apply equally to saving money in your legal separation.

 The Arizona legal separation statute is ARS § 25-313 which sets forth the findings necessary for the court to award a decree of legal separation: